 For each of the activities included in the City Pass, it is necessary to enter a date and time to visit.
-Once you have made your choice, and email occurred with the E-Pass attached.
-Make sure you have this e-ticket with you, as your entry to all activities included.
+Once you have made your choice and that the email came with the attached E-Pass, make sure you have this e-ticket with you, as it will serve as your entrance to all included activities..

 All-Inclusive access to more than 30 different attractions in Barcelona.
 Below you will find the list of attractions and activities included in the All-inclusive Go Barcelona Pass.

 - Futbol Club Barcelona Stadium Tour & Museum (Camp Nou Experience)

 - Las Golondrinas Barcelona Boat Tour

 - Barcelona Zoo